alessandroarmando/alessandroarmando.github.io/hands-on-pgp.md

 ## Symmetric encryption with PGP

 * You can use a symmetric cipher to encrypt a document.
-* The key used to drive the symmetric cipher is derived from a passphrase supplied when the document is encrypted.
+* The key is derived from a passphrase supplied when the document is encrypted.
 * Symmetric encryption is normally used for securing documents when the passphrase does not need to be communicated to others.

 A document can be encrypted with a symmetric cipher by using the `--symmetric` option.